Green River Formation: Fossil zones

 The limestone matrix is so fine-grained that fossils include rare soft parts of complete insects and fallen leaves in spectacular detail.
 Some 35,000 fossiliferous rocks from the Green River Formation are housed at the Smithsonian Institution in Washington, D.C.

-Fish fossils of Diplomystus and Knightia are found in Fossil Lake but not in Lake Gosiute.
-Only Lake Gosiute has fossils of catfish (Ictaluridae and Hypsidoridae) and suckers (Catostomidae).
+Fish fossils of Knightia are common in Fossil Lake, Lake Uinta, and Lake Gosiute, while those of Diplomystus are present across all three lakes but common only in Fossil Lake.
+Fossils of catfish (Ictaluridae and Hypsidoridae) are common in Lake Gosiute, rarer in Lake Uinta, and nearly unknown in Fossil Lake; suckers (Catostomidae) are only known from Lake Gosiute.
 The catfish are found mostly in the deepest parts of the lake.
 Percopsid sand-roller relatives are known from all three lakes, however Amphiplaga is strictly found in Fossil lake only, while Erismatopterus is uncommon in Lake Uinta but common in certain mass mortality layers of Lake Gosiute and absent from Fossil Lake.